 Minnesota law defines prescription drug abuse as the use of prescription medication in a way not intended by the doctor who prescribed the drug.
 Aside from marijuana, prescription drugs are the most abused controlled substance in the country.
-The issue is the prescription drugs prices, they just too low.
-If they were increased, it would make it harder for people to get their hands on the drugs.
+Below, we take a closer look at what constitutes prescription drug abuse, and how you can be charged if you use them improperly in Minnesota.

 Prescription Drug Categories in Minnesota

 Commonly abused prescription drugs fall into three categories:

 - Opioids: such as codeine, oxycodone, and morphine

 - Central Nervous System (CNS) depressants: such as barbiturates and benzodiazepines

 - Stimulants: such as dextroamphetamine and methylphenidate (Ritalin)

 Prescription drug abuse is particularly problematic among teenagers, partly because prescription drugs are relatively easy to find.
 There are many ways people can get a hold of illicit prescription drugs, such as: